-I’ve asked women to share with me what their definition of male headship is and this was one of the best:
+I’ve asked women to share with me what their definition of male headship is,

 “Male headship is patriarchy in a marriage or in a society.

-There are various applications and headship looks different across many cultures, but male headship usually boils down to the practice and belief that a man is superior to a woman.
+There are many variations and headship looks different across many cultures, but male headship usually boils down to the practice and belief that a man is superior to a woman.
 Not all men who practice male headship are cruel, some lead their wives and daughters lovingly and with great affection, but the underlying lie is still there that the wife is inferior and is not capable of making her own choices.
 She supposedly needs a man to tell her how to act and what to think and ultimately what to believe about God.

 For an example of male headship within distorted Christianity check out, “The Witness Wore Red.” book review and Things I Found in Common with Polygamist’s Daughter.
 A Fundamental Latter Day Saints might seem like an extreme example, but many Christians who practice male headship are only a stone’s throw from abusing women in a similar manner.

-It puzzles me that so many Male Headship Christians are firmly against Islam.
+It puzzles me that so many male headship Christians are firmly against Islam.
 They preach against Islam and share horror stories about Islam, yet they fail to recognize that male headship taken to its natural conclusion looks just like Islam.
 If headship is allowed to flourish, women continually lose one right after another until they fade into the background and become invisible.

-One woman describes it like this:
+One woman described it like this:

 “Given ultimate power in a relationship makes it too tempting for a man to interject selfishness and get his own way–often at her expense.
 Under extreme male headship “women can’t drive, can’t travel without a male escort, can’t shop in male only stores (anywhere that isn’t grocery or women’s clothing) can’t go to museums (except on women and children days) can’t swim unless there are women only days at the pool, is subject to genital mutilation (to make sure sex is so painful that she will never have sex with anyone but her husband–who will have to cut her open the first time) will be killed for being raped, because SHE “SHAMED” the family.
 Must cover her face at all times (even in her own home) if a man who isn’t her husband, brother, or son (brother-in-laws don’t count) is present–the list continues to infinity.” -Kathy Ringering Wendt

 “Male headship is that just by being born a male they are in charge of all who are born female.
-It is saying that females are born second class citizens.
-It says that females start out under the rule of their fathers and are then passed on to be under the rule of their husband and if they are widows they are under the rule of elders.
+It is saying that females are born second-class citizens.
+It says that females start out under the rule of their fathers and are then passed on to be under the rule of their husband and if they are widows, they are under the rule of elders.
 Ultimately, the husband is the priest of the household he stands between God and the wife.” -K.S.

 Regardless of the many ways male headship is abused, I think placing a man between a woman and God is the biggest lie of all.
 There is no justification for cruelty.
-We can often see violent and base behavior for what it is, but packaging God in such a way as to make Him seem more accessible and more in favor of men, robs women of their direct access to God and their God-given right to act freely on their own conscience.
+We can often see the violent and base behavior for what it is, but packaging God in such a way as to make Him seem more accessible and more in favor of men, robs women of their direct access to God and their God-given right to act freely on their own conscience.

-A few years ago, some friends of mine went to a marriage seminar weekend and came back to inform the rest of our study group that men are the leaders in the home and in the church and women are merely here to assist men.
-Because I was a co-leader of that group along with a man, I just rolled my eyes–until I realized they were serious.
+A few years ago, some friends of mine went to a marriage seminar weekend and came back to inform the rest of our study group that men are the leaders in the home and in the church and women are merely here to assist them.
+I was a co-leader of that group along with a man, so I just rolled my eyes–until I realized they were serious.

 or do you have a different way of looking at it?